-All new public water systems formed in the UGA shall connect to the Group A water system in whose service area the new system is located when direct service becomes available.
+All new public water systems formed in the ((UGA)) Urban Growth Area shall connect to the Group A water system in whose service area the new system is located when direct service becomes available.
+It is the responsibility of the homeowner or association for ensuring the connection is made in a timely manner.